SemanticMediaWiki/SemanticMediaWiki/src/Schema/README.md

 ## Registration

-Extensibility for new schema types and interpreters is provided by adding a new type to the `$smwgSchemaTypes` setting.
+Extensibility for new schema types and interpreters is provided by adding a new type to the `SchemaTypes::defaultTypes` setting or via the [`SMW::Schema::RegisterSchemaTypes`][SMW::Schema::RegisterSchemaTypes] hook.

 <pre>
-$GLOBALS['smwgSchemaTypes'] = [
+$schemaTypes = [
 	'FOO_SCHEMA' => [
 		'group' => SMW_SCHEMA_FOO_GROUP,
 		'validation_schema => __DIR__ . '/data/schema/foo-schema.v1.json',